 • We recommend that applicants submit at least two weeks prior to the deadline.

-The LLILAS doctoral program is dedicated to providing a flexible yet rigorous course of study for a select number of students whose proposed doctoral program requires an interdisciplinary approach.
+The LLILAS doctoral program provides a flexible yet rigorous course of study for those students whose proposed doctoral program requires an interdisciplinary approach.

 The LLILAS Graduate Admissions Committee considers requests for admission to the doctoral program.
 In order to assist the committee’s decision-making process, candidates should outline their reasons for choosing an interdisciplinary doctoral degree and specify a proposed focus for the doctoral dissertation.
+A strong application will outline reasons for choosing an interdisciplinary doctoral degree instead of a discipline-based PhD program.
 The application should also specify one of the three tracks, outlined below, which the proposed program of study fits best.
 Each of these three tracks is linked to an area of strength among the LLILAS faculty.
 (See Admissions page.)

 - Cultural Agency